scriptin/topokanji/README.md

 # TopoKanji

-**15 seconds explanation**: for people learning Japanese as a second language, learning kanji in "visual decomposition" order (e.g. "一->二->三", "言->五->口->語", etc.) is better than in the order taught by [JLPT][] levels or in Japanese schools.
+> **15 seconds explanation**: for people learning Japanese as a second language, learning kanji in "visual decomposition" order (e.g. `一 → 二 → 三`, `言 → 五 → 口 → 語`, etc.) is better than in the order taught by [JLPT][] levels or in Japanese schools.
 This project provides such lists of kanji.

 The goal of TopoKanji project is to provide people who want to learn Japanese [kanji][] with a properly ordered list of kanji which makes the learning process as fast, simple, and effective as possible.